ywharton/sql-socialsci/_episodes/09-EXTRA-sql-other-environments.md

 ---
-title: "Using database tables in other environments"
+title: "EXTRA: Using database tables in other environments"
 teaching: 15
 exercises: 0
 questions: